sinetiq/api-specification-governance/README.md

 ### Demonstration Setup

-The environment for this demonstration is managed through a client computer with specific components downloaded:
+The environment for this demonstration is managed through a client computer and components listed below.

 - **API specification registry**: The `Sinetiq API Specification Registry` consist of published and approved api specifications with its generated unique identifier.